ChristophePatterson/Intro-to-command-line-bioinformatics/Hamilton8_practical.md

 The echo command lets you set markers in your code, which is helpful for checking where the code failed.
 For instance you could write `echo 'TASK 1 COMPLETE'`.
 If the code fails and you don't see 'TASK 1 COMPLETE' printed out on the screen the problem must have occurred prior to that line.

 Further commands allow us to extract information from the computer.
-The list command, `ls` , prints out the names of all of the files within a directory (directory is the Linux word for folder.)
+The list command, `ls` , prints out the names of all of the files within a directory.
+Note that's a lowercase L for *List*, not a number one.

 ```bash
 ls